-To the east of Dundas Road is infrastructure vital to the operation of the TBMs.
-The site is now operating 24 hours a day to support tunnelling activities, including processing excavated soil and treating water for re-use in the tunnelling process.
+Tunnelling at Forrestfield, the site that hosts the infrastructure vital to tunnel boring machine (TBM) operations, began in August (TBM Grace) and October (TBM Sandy) 2017.
+The site is operating 24 hours a day to support tunnelling activities, including processing excavated soil and treating water for re-use in the tunnelling process.

-Construction of the retaining wall for Forrestfield Station is progressing well.
-The wall will be up to 8.2m high and more than 100 counterforts are being installed to support the 18 tonne wall panels, as well as the backfilling required to raise the ground level at the station by 6m.
-Backfilling has begun and the ground level has been raised by 2.5m in some areas.
+The 300m long retaining wall for Forrestfield Station is almost completed, with 89 of the 93 panels in place.
+The remaining four panels will be installed once the multi-service vehicles no longer require access to the tunnels.
+More than 100 counterforts are being used to keep the 8.2m high wall securely in place.
+The counterforts support the 18 tonne wall panels, as well as the backfilling which is required to raise the ground level at the station by up to 6m.